rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ---

 ### Observations
 * **Insulation may cause issues:** During initial testing, the MOSFET status LEDs lit up correctly, but the pumps did not work.
-After troubleshooting the connections, we realized the tiny screw terminals were clamped down onto the plastic wire insulation instead of the bare copper core.
+After troubleshooting the connections, we realized that the screw terminals were clamped down onto the plastic wire insulation instead of the bare copper core.
 Stripping the insulation a little and clamping the wires correctly fixed it.
+* **Issues with the code:** During the  the initial attempt, inflation mechanism did not perform as expected due to issues with code logic and pin assignment.
+After updating the code logic and assigning the correct output pins, the system worked as expected.
+* **Air tubes incorrectly connected:** Initially, we connected both the air tubes to the  DC motors in the inward airflow direction.
+Consequently, both the pumps where inflating the pillow in a round robin fashion, despite being assigned correct roles via code.
+Neither of the pumps was performing deflation and the pillow grew larger and larger in size.
+After spending some time inspecting the airflow direction, we fixed the air tube connections and the pneumatic system started functioning properly.
-* **Optional VCC:** The VCC pin on the MOSFET isn't necessarily needed for switching.
-Connecting the SIG line HIGH to 5V provides enough gate voltage to complete the circuit and light the status LED.
+* **Connecting VCC is Optional:** MOSFET's VCC pin isn't necessarily needed for switching.
+Connecting the SIG line `HIGH` to 5V provides enough gate voltage to complete the circuit and light the status LED.

 <div align="center">